The Magi and the Christmas

 was thinking that the child might be as much as 2 years old when the Magi

-left, based on his order to kill all the boys up to 2 years old.
+left Israel to return back to their homeland, based on Herod's order to kill all the boys up to 2 years old.
 So it's no stretch to think that Jesus might have been a year old or

 more by the time the Magi came to worship Him.
 If the star first appeared